cloudify-cosmo/docs.getcloudify.org/content/developer/ide_autocomplete.md

 ## Suggest properties based on type
 In the node templates when you specify type the JSON schema will suggest properties and interfaces that are available for that specific type.

-As you can see in the images bellow the available properties for `type cloudify.rest.request` are different from `cloudify.nodes.ftp`
+As you can see in the images below the available properties for `type cloudify.rest.request` are different from `cloudify.nodes.ftp`

 Cloudify Rest Request
 ![Cloudify components]( /images/blueprint/ide_autocomplete/properties_rest_request.png )